 Static site hosting environment

 Static website hosting providers such as Netlify and FastIO offers the opportunity to password-protect static sites.
-This approach provides true password protection.
+This approach provides real password protection.
 They serve your static site from a CDN but use a complex CDN setup that also allows some server-side processing behind the scenes.

 Mixing a static site with a dynamic site